chrisbsoo/chrisbsoo/README.md

 <!-- SECTION: About -->
 ### 👋 About Me

-I'm a Platform / Machine Learning Engineer graduate based in Bristol, UK, focused on reinforcement learning.
+I'm a Data / Machine Learning Engineer graduate based in Bristol, UK, focused on reinforcement learning.
 Currently working on **Viskopic**, previously a Machine Learning Intern at Digibank, DBS.

 - 🔭 Currently building: **Nuclear Decommissioning Robots**
 - 🌱 Currently learning: **World Models**